Home

 • "The humble shall see this, and be glad: and your heart shall live that seek God."

 This is the Spirit of those who believe and truly come to seek God.
 Not built up (Psalms 34:18) with a haughty or arrogant spirit, but lowly and humble (as Christ our example) that we have a contrite heart.
-True Salvation is more than confession of faith with our lips, it is confession of faith with our Hearts and minds.
-This is the love of God wherein we believe in His Word, and use it as a foundation stone for our life.
-It is when His word becomes a central part of us that we never "want" to sin again, that we discover what seeking is.
+True salvation is more than confession of faith with our lips, it is confession of faith with our hearts and minds.
+This is the love of God wherein we demonstrate it by faith and belief in His word.
+We use God's Word as a foundation stone for our life, to be built upon.
+It is when His word becomes the central part of us so that we never want to sin again, that we discover what true seeking is.

 Psalms 119:10-11